$397,500Average Value$306Average Price per Sq Ft16Homes For Sale

 Students attend the Mabel School and Watauga High School

-Students in Zionville typically begin at Mabel School, which serves kindergarten through eighth grade and has a B grade from Niche and an 8-to-1 student-teacher ratio.
+Students in Zionville typically begin at Mabel School, which serves kindergarten through eighth grade.
+The school has a B grade on Niche and an 8-1 student-teacher ratio.
 “There are more and more folks coming with school-aged children who are thrilled to settle into a community where class sizes are small,” Farthing says.
 Students continue to A-minus-rated Watauga High School.
 The high school serves the entire county, and its career and technical education offerings include business, marketing, agricultural and health occupations, among others.

 Mabel Elementary School emphasizes a well-rounded curriculum including arts, literacy, STEM, and social Studies.